I am an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 On this day, seeing him waiting outside in the cold, she didn't hesitate to open the door and invite him in.
 The smile that spread across his face as they exchanged greetings filled her with hope that her friend had finally turned a corner.

-Later that night, Nina received a call from an employee of the salon.
+Later that night, Jackie received a call from an employee of the salon.
 The woman blurted out that she had just heard that the body of one of their customers had been found in his home early that morning.
 The cause of death had been a self-inflicted gunshot wound.

 The Last Stop

 As she mulled over their brief encounter, the pieces of a larger puzzle began to fall into place.
-Knowing now what she didn't know then, she recalled Michael's effortless smile.
+Knowing now what she didn't know then, she recalled John's effortless smile.
 It had been the first time she had seen him display even a glimmer of happiness in months.

 Thinking back, she realized that everything about their interaction had been a little off.
 In the past, they had always greeted each other with a warm embrace.
-On this occasion, however, Michael had gone out of his way to keep some distance between them.
+On this occasion, however, John had gone out of his way to keep some distance between them.

-With the benefit of hindsight, it was clear to Nina that her friend's newfound optimism was completely out of character for someone who had previously seemed unable to dig himself out of an ever-deepening hole.
+With the benefit of hindsight, it was clear to Jackie that her friend's newfound optimism was completely out of character for someone who had previously seemed unable to dig himself out of an ever-deepening hole.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.